 Early Kingdoms of Southeast Asia

 Trading partners on the other side of Bay of Bengal and in adjoining islands to the south were kingdoms with strong Indian influence.
-The three kingdoms of note during the first millennium were Funan, Champa and Khmer.
-Funan was the first important Hinduized kingdom in southeast Asia.
-It covered portions of what are now Vietnam, Thailand, and Cambodia.
-Funan, a strong maritime state centered on the Mekong Delta, is believed to have trade links with the Pallava Kingdom.
+As mentioned in the earlier article in this series, the three kingdoms of note during the first millennium were Funan, Champa and Khmer.

 Another organized Indianized state to achieve fame was the kingdom of Sri Vijaya which rose to power in the seventh century, with its capital in southern Sumatra.
 Its commercial superiority was based on command over the sea route from India to China between Sumatra and the Straits of Malacca.
 By the seventh century a powerful Indianized Buddhist Kingdom Sailendra rose to power in Java challenging the sovereignty the Sri Vijaya Kingdom.

 Trade with Rome declined in the third and fourth century AD, and India, especially south India, turned to Southeast Asia.
 The minerals and metals wealth of Southeast Asia was a huge attraction for Indian traders.
 The early Indian traders would stopover at Southeast Asian ports during the monsoons until favorable weather returned for their journey back to India.
 First the Thai peninsula and Mekong Delta and later Indonesian Islands became important way stations.
 The success of their commercial venture and the personal safety of traders depended entirely on the goodwill of the inhabitants.
 In later years ocean trade brought priests, monks, and professional craftsmen from India.